 Meals (other than breakfast and lunch) and accommodation this day are NOT included in the tour price.
 Airport transfers are not included in the tour cost but can be easily arranged with your hotel.

 The itinerary is weather and group dependent.
 As with travel to any international destination, logistics are vulnerable to weather and delays, so please plan your onward travel and post-trip obligations accordingly.
 We recommend booking accommodation for the nights before and after your tour.
-We also require all international tour guests to purchase trip cancellation and interruption insurance.
+We also require all international tour guests to purchase trip cancellation and interruption insurance with COVID coverage.

 + How much kayaking experience is required to join the tours in the Bahamas?